 Examine the sample under the protective glass - fragile, do not touch!!!

-A. What is the grain size (millimeters and term)?
+A. What is the grain size (millimeters and term) ?

-B. Note the polygonal shape of the sample fragments, what sedimentary process might result in this pattern?
+B. Note the polygonal shape of the sample frag in this pattern? ments, what sedimentary process might result

-C. What are your hypotheses as to the origin of the small circular patterns on the surface of th sample?
+C. What are your hypotheses as to the origin of sample? the small circular patterns on the surface of the

-D. Which of the following environments of deposition could this rock have formed in?
-Check all that apply, more than 1 possible.
-Explain your line of reasoning for each that you check.
+D. Which of the following environments of depo all that apply, more than 1 possible.
+Explain yo

 Environment Explanation

 Deep Ocean Floor

 Submarine Fan

 Tidal Flat

 River Floodplain

 Shallow Lake

 Gravel-dominated mountain stream

-Statio า 7.
+Statio n 7.

-Refer to the catalog of sedimentary structures shown on p.
-138-139 of your lab manual.
+Refer to the catalog of sedimentary structures s shown on p.
+169-170 of your lab manual.